Edited by: Keri Stooksbury

 Transferable Rewards Cards

 Transferable rewards cards are offered by programs that include a wide array of airline and hotel transfer partners that you can move your points to.
-These include cards from programs like American Express Membership Rewards, Bilt Rewards, Capital One Miles, Chase Ultimate Rewards, and Citi ThankYou Points.
+These include cards from programs like American Express Membership Rewards, Bilt Rewards, Capital One Miles, Chase Ultimate Rewards, and Citi ThankYou Rewards.

 These cards are often rated as the very best travel credit cards in our view, due in large part to their flexibility.
 One of the best ways to consistently get great value out of travel rewards is by having multiple redemption options, and transferable travel rewards cards offer you that.

-Fixed-Value Rewards Cards
+Fixed-value Rewards Cards

 A fixed-value rewards card is any program that offers you a predetermined value towards travel purchases when you redeem your rewards.
 One such example is the Bank of America Preferred Rewards program, which offers you a fixed 1 cent per point in value towards any travel redemptions you make through its travel portal.

 An airline credit card is one tied to a specific airline, which only earns points or miles for that airline alone.
-Further, all perks of the card will be tied to their airline, and popular features are free checked bags, early boarding, discounts on inflight purchases, and more.
+Further, all perks of the card will be tied to its airline, and popular features are free checked bags, early boarding, discounts on inflight purchases, and more.

-Airline cards are a great option for those who are loyal to one airline, and are working towards reaching high levels of elite status with that airline.
+Airline cards are a great option for those who are loyal to one airline and are working towards reaching high levels of elite status with that airline.

 Similar to airline cards, hotel cards are tied to a specific hotel chain, and all of the rewards you earn are redeemable at hotels within that hotel chain.

-Hotel cards can be a great way of enhancing your hotel stays, even on paid stays, as they often offer some level of complimentary elite stats, which might offer benefits like late checkout, room upgrades, free breakfast, and more, depending on the hotel program.
+Hotel cards can be a great way of enhancing your hotel stays, even on paid stays, as they often offer some level of complimentary elite status, which might offer benefits like late checkout, room upgrades, free breakfast, and more, depending on the hotel program.